zoharbabin/kaltura-discord/memory-bank/activeContext.md

    - Enhanced configuration service to support environment variable placeholders

 4. **Project Cleanup**:
-   - Identified redundant files and created comprehensive cleanup plan
+   - Completed the cleanup of redundant files and scripts
+   - Removed `simplify-env.sh` and `cleanup-project.sh` scripts as they are no longer needed
-   - Created cleanup script to automate the removal of redundant files
+   - Updated documentation to reflect the changes
-   - Documented project cleanup process with findings and recommendations
-   - Addressed redundant environment variable management scripts and files
+   - Streamlined the project structure for better maintainability
+   - Organized memory bank files into logical categories for improved clarity

 5. **End-to-End Testing**:
    - Completed successful end-to-end test with actual Discord and Kaltura credentials